stescholz/survey/README.md

 ![rotation](https://user-images.githubusercontent.com/25635571/29772356-b628054a-8bf8-11e7-9f90-97ab7764eae4.png)

 In the second version there is a rectangle in the header of the survey.
-We know seach for the upper edge of this rectangle and correct the skew according to its position.
+We seach for the upper edge of this rectangle and correct the skew according to its position.

 ### Shift